 My papers have been published in The Accounting Review, Review of Accounting Studies, Journal of Accounting Auditing and Finance, and Corporate Governance: An International Review.

 I am a member of the Culture, Ethics and Leadership research theme of GSBE.
 My research focuses on investigating whether companies, including banks, act ethically towards their employees, investors and society at large.
 I investigate for example how we can determine which companies treat their employees in an ethical way, have a strong tone at the top, or a good corporate culture using publicly available data such as corporate (financial) reports.

-Financial Accounting, IFRS, Corporate Governance, Banking, Fair value accounting
+Financial Accounting, IFRS, Banking, Fair value accounting, Disclosures, Corporate Governance

 Professional career history

 Oct.
 2018-Present: Associate Professor, Maastricht University, School of Business and Economics, Department of Accounting and Information Management.